White slavery: Ottoman slave trade

 Slavery was a legal and a significant part of the Ottoman Empire's economy and society.
 The main sources of white slaves were Ottoman wars into Europe and organized enslavement expeditions in Eastern Europe, Southern Europe, the Balkans, Circassia and Georgia in the Caucasus.
 It has been reported that the selling price of slaves fell after large military operations.
 Enslavement of Europeans was banned in the early 19th century, while enslavement of other groups was permitted.

 Even after several measures to ban slavery in the late 19th century, the practice continued largely unabated into the early 20th century.
 As late as 1908, female slaves were still sold in the Ottoman Empire.
 Sexual slavery was a central part of the Ottoman slave system throughout the history of the institution.

+Nafisa al-Bayda, meaning "Nafisa the White-skinned", was a Circassian or Georgian woman who was enslaved and became the "most famous Mamluk woman in 18th-century Egypt", being a wife of Mamluk leaders of Egypt Ali Bey al-Kabir and Murad Bey.

 Spanish slaves in Araucanía

 In the Arauco War (1550–1662), a long-running conflict between Spanish and Mapuches in Chile, both sides engaged in slavery of the enemy population, among other atrocities.
 Much like the Spanish had captured Mapuche people, the Mapuches had also captured Spaniards, often women, and traded their ownership among them.
 Indeed, with the Destruction of the Seven Cities (1599–1604) Mapuches are reported to have taken 500 Spanish women captive, holding them as slaves.
 It was not uncommon for captive Spanish women to have changed owner several times.
 As late as in the 1850s alleged shipwreck survivor Elisa Bravo was said to be living as wife to a Mapuche cacique, in what is described as the most brutal forced coexistence resulting in children of "mixed blood".
 A report dating from 1863 said that her captors, fearing vengeance from Spaniards, sold her to the warlord Calfucurá in Puelmapu for a hundred mares, but that she had died after three years.